rom100main/pac-minator/README.md

 ## Description

 Pac minator is a Python implementation where Pac-Man turns the tables on the ghosts!
-Using artificial intelligence, our yellow hero becomes superintelligent and hunts down the spectral enemies.
+Using artificial intelligence, our yellow hero becomes superintelligent.
+He will eat all fruits and avoid the ghosts flawlessly.
 This unique twist on the classic arcade game showcases advanced AI algorithms in action.

 ## Installation